tannishpage/Python_FTP_Client/README.md

 I will acknowledge your report and fix it as soon as I can.

-Now that out of the way.
+Now thats out of the way.
 Using the program is very simple.
 Here is a list of commands:

 ## Nvigation